-Medicaid’s benefits, unlike Medicare’s benefits, are significantly broader for persons with Alzheimer’s or dementia.
+Medicaid’s benefits, unlike Medicare’s benefits, are significantly broader covering Alzheimer’s or dementia costs.
 For example, while Medicare does not pay for assisted living, Medicaid (in most states) does offer some level of assisted living benefit.
 Another example, Medicare will pay for nursing home care, but only for 80-100 days, while Medicaid will pay for nursing home care on an ongoing basis.
 Read about Medicaid eligibility and benefits.
 Read more about Medicaid eligibility and benefits.

-The VA has multiple programs that provide financial assistance for persons with Alzheimer’s or other dementia.
-The further good news is that their disease does not need to be related to their military service.
+The VA has multiple programs that provide financial assistance for people with Alzheimer’s or other dementia.
+The disease does not need to be related to their military service.
 Therefore, veterans and their spouses who develop Alzheimer’s or dementia for any reason will very likely find some type of financial assistance for their care from the Veteran’s Administration.
-That said, one should not expect the VA to cover the complete cost of caring for a loved one with dementia.
+One should not expect the VA to cover the complete cost of caring for a loved one with dementia.

-The VA Health Care program provides medical care but less so the non-medical assistance that so many persons with Alzheimer’s or dementia require.
-However, VA Pensions, such as Aid & Attendance provide a cash allowance that can be used for any type of care including simple assistance or supervision.
-More on A&A eligibility for persons with dementia.
+The VA Health Care program provides medical care but not enough non-medical assistance for people with Alzheimer’s or dementia.
+VA Pensions like the Aid & Attendance program provide a cash allowance that can be used for any type of care including assistance or supervision.
+More on A&A eligibility for people with dementia..

-Veterans-Directed Home and Community Based Services (sometimes called simply Veteran Directed Care) is another option that gives that veteran great control over what type of care they receive and by whom it is provided.
-HISA Grants provides financial assistance for home modifications that can help an individual with dementia continue to live at home.
+Veterans-Directed Home and Community-Based Services (sometimes called Veteran Directed Care) is another option that gives veterans control over the type of care they receive and by whom it is provided.
+HISA Grants provide financial assistance for home modifications that can help an individual with dementia continue to live at home.
 Read a complete explanation of these VA programs and their eligibility requirements.